-The Canada Summer Games 2021 bid for Ottawa (2017) In 2017, our City came together to put together a comprehensive bid for the 2021 Canada Summer Games.
+In 2017, our City came together to put together a comprehensive bid for the 2021 Canada Summer Games.
 Over 30 people from sport, business and different sectors of the economy collaborated to present a unified vision of our City as a sports host and a community ready to welcome athletes, coaches, volunteers, and fans.
-Ottawa was unsuccessful, but the bid created an awareness that several facilities have hosting gaps and critical investment opportunities to improve facilities and support performance in Ottawa.
-Ageing facilities, on University Campuses as well as City facilities, did pose the main challenge.
+Ottawa was unsuccessful, but the bid created an awareness that several facilities have gaps in their ability to host and are in need of critical investment to improve the facilities.
+Ageing facilities, on University Campuses as well as City facilities, posed the main challenge.

-This City can aspire to host Canada Summer Games and other multi-sport games but it needs targeted investment to meet modern sports facilities to make it attractive for hosting.
+This City can aspire to host Canada Summer Games and other multi-sport games but needs targeted investment to modernise its sports facilities to make them attractive for hosting.

-Following the Canada Summer Games 2021 bid, I brought together key stakeholders in Ottawa to review our bid and see how we can work together to ensure a prosperous bind in the future.
-At the table, we have the City of Ottawa, the University of Ottawa, Carleton University, Algonquin College, the Ottawa Sport Council, Ottawa Tourism and several well-respected sports leaders and residents who have made their mark at the National Sport level.
+Following the Canada Summer Games 2021 bid, I brought together key stakeholders in Ottawa to review our bid and see how we can work together to ensure a successful bid in the future.
+At the table, we had the City of Ottawa, the University of Ottawa, Carleton University, Algonquin College, the Ottawa Sport Council, Ottawa Tourism and several well-respected sports leaders and residents who have made their mark at the National Sport level.

-In the City of Ottawa, our universities colleges have ageing facilities that need to be renewed in the coming years to accommodate successful bids, allow athletes to perform in modern facilities (accessible and safe), and meet the growth.
+In the City of Ottawa, our universities and colleges have ageing facilities that need to be renewed in the coming years to accommodate successful bids, to allow athletes to perform in safe and accessible modern facilities and meet the growth.

--The LRT and its expansion offer a renewed and unique opportunity for locals to connect to facilities that were more challenging to access.
-It also provides an edge, from competitors landing at the Ottawa Airport, taking the LRT to local hotels, connecting to vital commercial districts, and potentially accessing centrally new modern facilities, likely at the University of Ottawa or at Carleton University, or at both.
+The LRT and its expansion offer a renewed and unique opportunity for locals to connect to facilities that were more challenging to access.
+It also provides an edge, from competitors landing at the Ottawa Airport, taking the LRT to local hotels, connecting to vital commercial districts, and potentially accessing centrally new modern facilities, likely at the University of Ottawa, Carleton University, or both.

 Ottawa has ageing city facilities: most of Ottawa’s recreation facilities date from the centennial era.
 They have been improved and have allowed the sports communities to thrive for well over 50 years.
 Still, these facilities no longer meet the modern needs for sports play, practice, and growth, for example, 50 metre pool, single pad arenas, grass fields, and growing demands for gymnasiums.
 In the last decade, the newer communities have had multi-sport facilities that have improved access for clubs within those growth areas.
 Still, those facilities aren’t centrally accessible, and were planned and built for recreation uses.
-Although the most attractive option for hosting, Ottawa’s centrally located facilities are the least modern and oldest.
+Although the most attractive option for hosting, as Ottawa’s centrally located are the oldestfacilities they also struggle with being the least modern

 Targeted investments and developing a recreation and sports facility plan will help shape the future of Ottawa as a sport-friendly City.
 We need to work together to ensure our current and future facilities meet the City’s residents, local athletes, and clubs’ needs and aspirations.

-- Hockey is less and less popular.
-Hockey Canada’s registration declined from 721 504 in 2014/2015 to 607 951 r in 2019/2020.
+- Hockey: this sport is becoming less popular.
+Hockey Canada’s registration declined from 721 504 in 2014/2015 to 607 951 in 2019/2020.
 Rinks in Ottawa are ageing, specifically the single pad arenas.
-Adults are looking for more mainstream hours, and the rise of girl’s hockey is the main reason that overall youth participation in hockey isn’t more alarming.
+Adults are looking for more mainstream hours, and although there is an uptick of girl’s hockey, the numbers still continue to decline.

-- Figure Skating: the closure of the Minto skating rink will directly impact the Minto Skating Club, which has been called the private facilities home for over 30 years.
-The club is strong and is looking for a new permanent home in the core of the City.
+- Figure Skating: the closure of the Minto skating rink will directly impact the Minto Skating Club, which has called this location home for over 30 years.
+The club continues to be strong and currently is looking for a new permanent home in the core of the City.

 - Soccer Clubs: soccer clubs are expanding.
 The level of play continues to improve.
-The Soccer community has improved its fields with provincial and federal funding programs and strong financial position for many of Ottawa’s clubs.
+The soccer community has improved its fields with provincial and federal funding programs and many of Ottawa’s clubs are in a strong financial position.
 Investments in new areas that allow for an extensive range of sport uses on the same fields remain important as our City grows and field use continues to expand.

 - Basketball: the basketball community in Ottawa is represented by five clubs.
-In discussion with their leadership, they recognize the importance of a renewed governance to advocate for the sport and growth properly.
+In discussion with their leadership, they recognize the importance of a renewed governance to advocate properly for the sport and its growth.
 The current structures for allocation have demonstrated inequities and barriers to accessing this sport.
 Having one organization for basketball in Ottawa would enable the organization to advance investment at the City and all four school boards.

 The sports community in Ottawa is diverse and continues to diversify.
 Most clubs are led by volunteers and offer programs for all age groups.
 With its four seasons and large geographic landscape, the City of Ottawa provides a unique play area for sports.
 However, Ottawa’s sports community is looking for investments in sports facilities to modernize, meet growth and improve access.
 The sports community has demonstrated resiliency throughout the pandemic, and it is ready to support athletes and teams as we navigate through the end of the pandemic and a new normal is established.

-The Ottawa Sports Council advocates for the sector and amplifies sports identity as a centralized voice to collaborate and partner to strengthen our communities with better health and productivity, greater inclusion and participation, increase sport facilities and infrastructure and position Ottawa to compete for regional, national and international sporting events while locals benefit from modern training and playing facilities.
+The Ottawa Sports Council advocates for the sector and amplifies sports identity as a centralized voice to collaborate and partner to strengthen our communities with better health and productivity, greater inclusion, and participation, increase sport facilities and infrastructure.
+It puts Ottawa in a better position to compete for regional, national and international sporting events, while locals benefit from modern training and playing facilities.

 Targeted investments and developing a recreation and sports facility plan can help shape the future of Ottawa as a sport-friendly City.
-We need to work together to ensure facilities in Ottawa meet residents, local athletes, and clubs’ needs and aspirations.
+We need to work together to ensure facilities in Ottawa meet the needs and aspirations of residents, local athletes, and clubs.